rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 npm install semantic-ui-react
 {{< /highlight >}}

 Semantic UI React needs the Semantic UI stylesheet for it to work properly.
-That can be done by placing the CDN link below in the `head` of your app.
+That can be done by installing the Semantic UI CSS package too.

-{{< highlight html >}}
+{{< highlight javascript >}}
-<link rel="stylesheet" href="//cdn.jsdelivr.net/npm/semantic-ui@2.4.0/dist/semantic.min.css"></link>
+npm install semantic-ui-css
 {{< /highlight >}}

+Then it can be imported in your React entry point file where React hooks into the DOM:

+{{< highlight javascript "hl_lines=3" >}}
+import React from 'react';
+import ReactDOM from 'react-dom';
+import 'semantic-ui-css/semantic.min.css';

+import App from './App';

+ReactDOM.render(<App />, document.getElementById('root'));
+{{< /highlight >}}

+Afterward, Semantic UI can be used in your React application.

 {{% chapter_header "Overview of Semantic UI React Components" "semantic-ui-react-components" %}}